Our Lady of Guadalupe: Day of Prayer With Families of Immigrants

 Why did Mary appear to Juan Diego rather than to the bishop himself, or someone else who was more powerful?
 Mary’s action is a sign of solidarity with those who might not be considered the most prestigious or powerful by society's standards.
 She shows that even a humble farmer, for example, has important contributions to make.

-Our Lady of Guadalupe’s Feast takes place during the season of Advent, when we recall how Mary journeyed to Bethlehem with Joseph and gave birth to Jesus in a manger.
-Throughout Advent, and especially on the Feast of Our Lady of Guadalupe, we ask for Mary’s intercession for the safety and well-being of her fellow travelers—especially migrants and refugees— and we pray that her witness inspires us to stand in greater solidarity with them.
+Our Lady of Guadalupe’s Feast takes place on December 12, during the season of Advent, when we recall how Mary journeyed to Bethlehem with Joseph and gave birth to Jesus in a manger.
+Throughout Advent, and especially on the Feast of Our Lady of Guadalupe, we reflect on Mary's love for her Son Jesus and her heart for people experiencing poverty and other vulnerabilities.
+We ask for Mary’s intercession for the safety and well-being of her fellow travelers—especially immigrants and refugees— and for the care of children who have been forced to flee their homes.
+We pray that Mary's witness inspires us to stand in greater solidarity with them.

 Prayer © 2010-2014, Center of Concern.
 Used with permission under license.
 Reproduction is prohibited.
 For additional prayers and other resources on global social justice themes, please visit Education for Justice Project at educationforjustice.org.